dhthwy/r/README.md

 https://www.psychologytoday.com/us/blog/finding-new-home/202108/why-these-friends-and-relatives-cant-stop-meddling-in-your-life -- "It's one thing to make unhappiness known for being left out.
 It's another thing to interfere."

+If you want to make peace and help lift a nightmare, phone.
+I don't record.
+I'm easy.
+‪(720) 441-2562

 Anyway, my eyes are closed. switched off."